 We hope you will become a LCW member to volunteer, but even if you don’t join us, volunteer anyway!

-Begun in 2016, the League's Microgrant Committee awards LCW Microgrants to fund a particular need for a woman recommended by one of our community non-profit partners (Jeremiah, Sarah's Oasis and Sisters of the Visitation Northside)
+Begun in 2016, the League's Microgrant Committee awards LCW Microgrants to fund a particular need for a woman recommended by one of our community non-profit partners:

 On the second Tuesday of each month, Tuesday Club volunteers brighten the lives of local senior citizens with a hearty lunch, conversations, occasional entertainment and much-loved Bingo games.

 Volunteers are invited to join in helping set up, socializing with guests and cleaning up every month or whenever you have the time.
 The donation of Bingo prizes is always most welcome.

 Location: The gathering room at St. Olaf Catholic Church, 215 S. 8th Street / 10:00 a.m. – 2:00 p.m.

 Since the majority of their young students are in need of economic assistance, Catholic grade schools appreciate any volunteer assistance they can get.
 Volunteers have an opportunity to serve specific and varied needs brought to the attention of the League by four Minneapolis and two St. Paul inner-city Catholic elementary schools.
 One-to-one tutoring is especially helpful, but less time-consuming services such as assisting in the office or library, teaching a one-hour class in a special subject you can share with them (e.g. body image, art appreciation, etc.) or giving a science or tech demonstration or volunteering once a month to fill Friday backpacks with weekend food for families once a month.

 Volunteers have an opportunity to serve specific and varied needs brought to the attention of the League by four Minneapolis and two West St. Paul inner-city Catholic elementary schools.